robspassky/sqlshell/src/docs/users-guide.md

 * The *db* parameter identifies an alias for the database in the configuration file.
 The configuration section for the specified database is assumed to contain all the parameters necessary to connect to the database.

+* The optional *@file* parameter specifies the path to a file containing SQL and SQLShell commands to be executed.
+If this parameter is specified, SQLShell executes the commands in the file, then exits.

 * The *driver* parameter specifies either a fully-qualified JDBC driver class name, or an alias defined in the `drivers` section of the